Cambridge Five: Attempted coverup

 For unknown reasons, Prime Minister Alec Douglas-Home was not advised of Anthony Blunt's spying, although the Queen and Home Secretary Henry Brooke were informed.
 It was only in November 1979 that then-PM Margaret Thatcher formally advised Parliament of Blunt's treachery and the immunity deal that had been arranged 15 years earlier.

 A 2015 article in The Guardian discussed "400 top-secret documents which have been released at the National Archives" and indicated that MI5 and MI6 had worked diligently to prevent information about the five from being disclosed, "to the British public and even to the US government".
 A 2016 review of a new book about Burgess added that "more than 20% of files relating to the spies, most of whom defected more than 50 years ago, remain closed".
 In conclusion, the review stated that "the Foreign Office, MI6 and MI5 all have an interest in covering up, to protect themselves from huge embarrassment" and that "more taxpayers' money is spent by Whitehall officials in the futile attempt to keep the files under lock and key for ever".

-Under the 30-year rule, the 400 documents should have been made available years earlier.
-It was particularly surprising that 20 per cent of the information was redacted or not released.
+Under the 30-year rule, the 400 documents should normally have been made available years earlier.
+It was particularly surprising that 20 percent of the information was redacted or not released.
 A news item at the time stated that "it is clear the full story of the Cambridge Spies has not yet emerged".
 A summary of the documents indicated that they showed that "inaction and incompetence on the part of the authorities enabled Guy Burgess and Donald Maclean to make their escape to Moscow".

-Additional secret files were finally released to the National Archives in 2020.
-They indicated that the government had intentionally conducted a campaign to keep Kim Philby's spying confidential "to minimise political embarrassment" and prevented the publication of his memoirs according to a report by The Guardian.
+Additional secret files were released to the National Archives in 2020.
+They indicated that the government had intentionally conducted a campaign to keep Kim Philby's spying confidential "to minimise political embarrassment" and prevented the publication of his memoirs, according to a report by The Guardian.
 Nonetheless, the information was publicized in 1967 when Philby granted an interview to journalist Murray Sayle of The Times.
 Philby confirmed that he had worked for the KGB and that "his purpose in life was to destroy imperialism".
 This revelation raised concerns that Blunt's spying would also be revealed to the public.

 Alleged additional members

+Blunt and Burgess were both members of the University Pitt Club as well as the Cambridge Apostles, exclusive secret societies at Cambridge University.
+Other Apostles have been suspected of having spied for the Soviets.

 Some researchers believe the spy ring had more than five, or different, members.
 Several of the following have been alleged to be possible Soviet spies: